Authentic Spanish Gazpacho Recipe

 On a warm day, this delicious Gazpacho recipe is perfect!

 Our chef Fay has been in Spain recently and has been making plenty of Gazpacho to cool and hydrate on hot summer days.
-Gazpacho is full of fibre, as well as essential vitamins and minerals, including iron, phosphorus, calcium, potassium, magnesium, sodium, manganese, zinc and copper.
+Gazpacho is full of fiber, as well as essential vitamins and minerals, including iron, phosphorus, calcium, potassium, magnesium, sodium, manganese, zinc, and copper.
 The tomatoes contain lots of vitamin E and you even get a vitamin C boost from the peppers.
 So not only is it delicious, it’s healthy, too!
 Below is Fay’s recipe for this Spanish favourite.

 – 1kg very ripe tasty tomatoes (if this isn’t available you can use tinned)

 – ¾ of a small cucumber if available, otherwise use ⅓ – ½ of a normal cucumber.
 I sometimes substitute courgette – this gives a creamier Gazpacho.